 Worked flint was found as well which was a bonus.
 As it was all local it was possible to cover quite a bit of the field over a few weeks, the ridges of the potatoes helped with more bare soil showing at first before the crop grew.
 Of course, none of this would have been possible if the field in question hadn’t had a footpath running through it; in this field, there are three!

 The two photos above show the flint finds and the medieval pot finds.
-There was all the other usual Ticknall wares, Midland Yellow, Midland Purple, Black, Brown Glazed, and a little Cistercian ware as well as more modern wares from Stoke and South Derbyshire, brick pieces, tiles, and land drains.
+There were all the other usual Ticknall wares, Midland Yellow, Midland Purple, Black, Brown Glazed, and a little Cistercian ware as well as more modern wares from Stoke and South Derbyshire, brick pieces, tiles, and land drains.
 Just another 5 years to go before the next potato crop. (from Sue Brown)